 In some cases, former spouses may also collect benefits based on the beneficiary’s work earnings in circumstances such as:

-The Social Security Administration requires each family member to supply a substantial amount of information to determine eligibility.
-It can be difficult to know what information and the most persuasive way to format the information, so the assistance of a legal representative knowledgeable on Alpharetta SSDI benefits for children and spouses may simplify the benefits process and ensure its accuracy.
+The SSA requires each family member to supply a substantial amount of information to determine SSDI eligibility.
+It can be difficult to know what information and the most persuasive way to format the information, so the assistance of a disability representative knowledgeable on Alpharetta SSDI benefits for children and spouses may simplify the claims process and ensure your application’s accuracy.
 To learn more, call today.

 Contact The Khaki Law Firm Today